huyhuynh12hhk/huyhuynh12hhk/README.md

   <img src="https://skillicons.dev/icons?i=py,django,fastapi" />
 </div>

 I start **Python** as a part of my **Data Science** journey.
 I've played around with **Pandas for data wrangling, NumPy for computations, Matplotlib for charts, and Beautiful Soup for web scraping**.
-I even spun up a small **FastAPI** service to learn Python web APIs, then tackled a few **Django** apps to round out my skillset.
+I even spun up a vast array of small **FastAPI** draft projects to learn Python web APIs, then tackled a few **Django** apps to round out my skillset.
 Like these other languages, I also can write **simple test within setup CI/CD pipeline**.

-After I finish locking down my Java Security problems, I can’t wait to jump back into Python for continue AI and machine-learning path.
+ Next, I will continue to pursue AI/ML path.

 **Javascript**